 Lassa fever (LF) is a viral haemorrhagic disease, caused by Lassa mammarenavirus (LASV) that causes several thousand deaths in West Africa annually (Asogun et al, 2019).
 The WHO reports that it is endemic in eight West African countries including Benin, Ghana, Guinea, Liberia, Mali, Sierra Leone, Togo and Nigeria [1].

 There is limited epidemiological data on LF and making accurate estimates of its true burden remains challenging.
 Many individuals infected with LASV do not seek healthcare as up to 80% of infections are asymptomatic or present as mild illness [2].
-[2,3]Identification of true cases is additionally confounded due to overlapping symptoms with other diseases such as malaria and Ebola (Nnaji 2021; Asogun et al, 2019; Ashcroft et al 2022) and lack of available diagnostic methods (Takah et al., 2019).
-Estimates based on longitudinal serological surveys in Sierra Leone in the early 1980’s indicated that 100,000 to 300,000 cases of Lassa fever occurred annually in West Africa, with more recent estimates being up to 900,000 cases [2,5].
-Phylogenetic analysis and molecular dating suggest a westward route of dispersal of LASV lineages, from the most recent common ancestor in Nigeria.
+Estimates based on longitudinal serological surveys in Sierra Leone in the early 1980’s indicated that 100,000 to 300,000 cases of Lassa fever occurred annually in West Africa, with more recent estimates being up to 900,000 cases [2,3].
+Identification of true cases is additionally confounded due to overlapping symptoms with other diseases such as malaria and Ebola (Nnaji 2021; Asogun et al, 2019; Ashcroft et al 2022) and lack of available diagnostic methods (Takah et al., 2019).
+Access to diagnostic assays varies spatially, increased availability at centers of excellence in Lassa fever treatment and research such as the Irrua Specialist Teaching Hospital, Nigeria and Kenema General Hospital, Sierra Leone results in a spatial bias of samples in these locations.
+Phylogenetic analysis and molecular dating of sequence clinical and research samples suggest a westward route of dispersal of LASV lineages, from the most recent common ancestor in Nigeria.
 [6–12].

 The Natal multimammate mouse (Mastomys natalensis) is the primary reservoir of LASV, however, other rodents have been found to be infected; Mastomys erythroleucus, Hylomyscus pamfi, Mus baoulei and Rattus rattus [9,13–17].
 Humans become infected with LASV upon contact with or inhalation of excretions from the rodent species [6,18].
-Although human-to-human transmission has been reportedassociated with nosocomial outbreaksare rare events when compared with spillover from rodent hosts [19].
+Although human-to-human transmission has been reported – typically associated with nosocomial outbreaks – these are rare events when compared with spillover from rodent hosts [19].

 LASV is a bisegmented ssRNA- virus of the family Arenaviridae [20,21].
 Based on the genomic analysis of the large (L) and small segments (S) LASV has been classified into seven lineages which demonstrate spatial segregation across the endemic range [22].
 The high nucleotide variability (25-32%) of these lineages introduces complexity into assays to detect LASV infection.
 Here, we compiled a comprehensive dataset of publicly available full-segment LASV sequences, spanning West Africa and host species, to inform our understanding of the phylogeny of LASV dispersal.
 We identified substantial variability in the origin of available sequences and completeness of records.
 We show strong geographic clustering among lineages supporting prior hypotheses of radiation from both Nigeria and a subsequent introduction into Liberia [23].
-The synthesis of available metadata highlights important gaps in currently available data and should be used to inform the design of epidemiological programmes going forward.
+The synthesis of available metadata highlights important gaps in currently available data, including spatial bias in the sequencing of samples and should be used to inform the design of epidemiological programmes going forward.
 A better understanding of LASV phylogeography would improve and support effective implementation of measures to prevent an expected increase in the size of the endemic region due to projected climate, human population and land-use change.

 Methods